psteinb/mlc-reproducing-adversarial-medicine/README.md

 # mlc-reproducing-adversarial-medicine

-Slidedeck for my talk on reproducing the paper "Adversarial Attacks Against Medical Deep Learning Systems"
+Slidedeck for my talk on reproducing the paper "Adversarial Attacks Against Medical Deep Learning Systems".
+There rendered slides can be viewed at [psteinb.github.io/mlc-reproducing-adversarial-medicine/](https://psteinb.github.io/mlc-reproducing-adversarial-medicine/).

 # How to build the slides